oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancers_backend_sets_unified.html.markdown

 The following arguments are supported:

-* `are_operationally_active_backends_preferred` - (Optional) (Updatable) If enabled, NLB supports active-standby backends.
-The standby backend takes over the traffic when the active node fails, and continues to serve the traffic even when the old active node is back healthy.
+* `are_operationally_active_backends_preferred` - (Optional) (Updatable) If enabled, NLB supports active-standby backends, with the initial standby being the configured backup backend.
+The standby backend becomes active and takes over serving traffic when the current active backend becomes unhealthy.
+The new active backend continues to serve the traffic while healthy even when the old active backend becomes healthy.
 * `backends` - (Optional) (Updatable) An array of backends to be associated with the backend set.
 	* `ip_address` - (Optional) (Updatable) The IP address of the backend server.
 Example: `10.0.0.3`
 	* `is_backup` - (Optional) (Updatable) Whether the network load balancer should treat this server as a backup unit.
 If `true`, then the network load balancer forwards no ingress traffic to this backend server unless all other backend servers not marked as "isBackup" fail the health check policy.
 Example: `false`
 	* `is_drain` - (Optional) (Updatable) Whether the network load balancer should drain this server.
-Servers marked "isDrain" receive no incoming traffic.
+Servers marked "isDrain" stop receiving new connections but will continue to receive traffic on existing connections until the connection is terminated or times out.
 Example: `false`
 	* `is_offline` - (Optional) (Updatable) Whether the network load balancer should treat this server as offline.
 Offline servers receive no incoming traffic.
 Example: `false`
 	* `name` - (Optional) (Updatable) A read-only field showing the IP address/OCID and port that uniquely identify this backend server in the backend set.
 Example: `10.0.0.3:8080`, or `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>:443` or `10.0.0.3:0`
 	* `port` - (Required) (Updatable) The communication port for the backend server.
 Example: `8080`